 - You have good communication skills, you are able to work independently, and you are goal oriented.

-- You are available for minimum 3 months and a maximum 1 year.
-The exact number of days per week is flexible, but will depend on the duration of the internship.
+- You are available for minimum 3 months and a maximum of 6 months.
+The exact number of days per week is flexible, and will depend on the duration of the internship.
+The start date of this internship is September 2022.

 Please keep in mind that we can only consider students (who are enrolled at a school during the whole internship period) for our internships and graduation assignments.